Toolback/DepositContracts/README.md

 setAnnualInterest: This function allows an authorized party to set the annual interest rate for the liquidity pool.

-Diagram
-The following diagram illustrates the flow of assets and functions in the DefiLP contract:

-[Insert diagram here]

 # LiquidityHandler Contract
-The LiquidityHandler contract is a contract that handles liquidity for a decentralized finance (DeFi) platform, allowing users to deposit and withdraw assets.
-It is implemented using the Solidity programming language and is designed to be upgradeable, allowing for the implementation to be modified and improved over time.
+The LiquidityHandler contract is a contract that handles liquidity, allowing users to deposit and withdraw assets.
+It is designed to be upgradeable, allowing for the implementation to be modified and improved over time.

 ## Features
 The LiquidityHandler contract has the following features: